Larry Miller, PhD

 BA in Psychology, Phi Beta Kappa, State University of New York at Albany, 1987

-Dr. Miller has studied the impacts of risk and protective factors and developmental trauma in his forensic work.
-He taught about the effects of trauma at the Criminal Justice/California Public Defender Association's annual death penalty conference from 2008 to 2014.
-His forensic work includes providing mitigation for death row defendants and offering expert witness testimony to support the defense of people convicted of capital offenses or accused of major crimes, especially as teenagers.
+Dr. Miller's forensic work has centered on the impacts of risk and protective factors and developmental trauma.
+From 2008 to 2014, he taught on the effects of trauma at the Criminal Justice/California Public Defender Association's annual death penalty conference.
+His forensic practice includes providing mitigation for death row defendants and offering expert witness testimony in capital cases and major criminal proceedings, particularly those involving defendants who were teenagers at the time of the offense.

-Dr. Miller has been working on expanding equity, diversity, and inclusion in various settings, including at Child Haven Inc. and as a board member of the Psychoanalytic Couples Psychotherapy Group (PCPG).
-The Black Lives Matter and #MeToo projects and other essential movements have highlighted how far we are from successfully grappling with the history of inequality, racism, sexism, genderism, and homophobia.
-He is committed to increasing the diversity of our field, whether as students, practitioners, supervisors, or board members, and striving to create space for new voices to lead.
+Dr. Miller is actively engaged in expanding equity, diversity, and inclusion across multiple settings, including his work at Child Haven Inc. and his board service with the Psychoanalytic Couples Psychotherapy Group (PCPG).
+The Black Lives Matter and #MeToo movements have sharpened awareness of how far we remain from meaningfully reckoning with histories of inequality, racism, sexism, and homophobia.
+He is committed to increasing diversity in the field — among students, practitioners, supervisors, and board members — and to creating space for new voices to lead.

-In his Berkeley private practice, Dr. Miller applies attachment theory, object relations, and intergenerational transmission of resilience and trauma, using individual and dyadic/family systems intervention models to his work with children, adults, couples, and parents.
-He began and continues to lead the Refugee Treatment Group, where licensed therapists provide pro bono treatment for survivors for "as long as it takes" (borrowed from the Home Within model).
+In his Berkeley private practice, Dr. Miller draws on attachment theory, object relations, and the intergenerational transmission of resilience and trauma, working with children, adults, couples, and families through individual and dyadic/family systems approaches.
+He founded and continues to lead the Refugee Treatment Group, through which licensed therapists provide pro bono treatment to refugees and survivors for as long as it takes — a principle borrowed from the Home Within model.